 Types of Intraocular Lenses:

-- Basic single vision IOL: The lens can improve vision at a single distance, but most patients generally require glasses for both near and distance vision after surgery
+This IOL can improve vision at either distance or near (but not both), and most patients generally require glasses for optimizing both near and distance vision after surgery

 - Astigmatism-correcting (Toric) IOL or femtosecond laser-assisted astigmatism correction: For patients with astigmatism, this option decreases dependence on glasses for distance vision alone.
 Reading glasses are still required for seeing anything the person can touch.
 Technis Toric Pamphlet

 - Vivity Extended Depth of Focus IOL: Improves vision for distance and intermediate (arms length) vision.
 There is little increased risk of glare/halos/starbursts at night with this lens.
 Most patients will still require reading glasses for close work and possibly for some intermediate work.
 Vivity Pamphlet

 - Tecnis Symfony Extended Depth of Focus IOL: Improves vision for distance, intermediate, and limited near range.
 There is a risk of soft glare/halos/starbursts at night with this lens.
 Most patients will still require reading glasses for small print near vision.
 Symfony Pamphlet

 - Panoptix Trifocal IOL: Decreases dependence on glasses for distance, intermediate, and near vision.
 Vision at different distances does not require looking through different parts of the lens.
 There is a risk of glare/halos/starbursts at night with this lens.
 Panoptix Pamphlet

 - Synergy Trifocal IOL: Decreases dependence on glasses for distance, intermediate, and near vision.
 Vision at different distances does not require looking through different parts of the lens.
 There is a risk of glare/halos/starbursts at night with this lens.
 Synergy Pamphlet